cse-chalmers-gu-python/chalmers-advanced-python/labs/lab3/README.md

 Now that you have created the utility files, you can replace the simplified `tram/views.py` with the one given in [`files`](./files/views.py).

-Now you can visit <http://127.0.0.1:8000/route/>, submit a query and get a response (although this is just using a dummr implementation for now).
+Now you can visit <http://127.0.0.1:8000/route/>, submit a query and get a response (although this is just using a dummy implementation for now).

-## Your TODO: continue from here

-Now it is "just" your part of the work that remains.
+## Task 1: Implement shortest path functionality

+It is now time to implement the core function in our app: calculating the shortest path between two stops.

 Most of this work is to be done in the files in `tram/utils`.
 They contain `TODO` comments that instruct you what to do.

 The main function in the file `tram/utils/tramviz.py`, imported in `tram/views.py`, is `show_shortest`.
 Its task is to:

-- find the shortest paths
+- find the shortest paths (time and distance)
-- use them to colour the network picture
+- use them to colour the stops in the network picture
-- show them in strings returned to `tram/views.py`
+- return them as strings to be shown in the view

+### Add colours

 As the example for the [search result](https://htmlpreview.github.io/?https://github.com/aarneranta/chalmers-advanced-python/blob/main/labs/lab3/examples/show_route.html) page shows, we expect three different colours to be used:

-- green for stops on the shortest path
+- <span style="color:green">green</span> for stops on the shortest path
-- orange for stops on quickest path
+- <span style="color:orange">orange</span> for stops on quickest path
-- cyan for stops that are on both paths
+- <span style="color:darkcyan">cyan</span> for stops that are on both paths

 You can also use some other colours if you prefer.
 Other stops should be left white.
 The default implementation copied from [`files/tramviz.py`](./files/tramviz.py) is a mock-up, which always shows the same colours and the same route.

 You can of course also makes the HTML files look nicer if you have time!

-### Add changes of lines
+### Account for line changes

 In Lab 2 shortest path, we ignored the effect of changing from one line to the other.
 This effect is a major factor that can make the "shortest time" and "shortest distance" differ significantly.